neilhtennek/neilhtennek/README.md

 #### What I'm building now

-**Claude Loop** — an open-source tool that adds persistent memory, file-level rollback, automatic test feedback, loop detection, context pressure awareness, and before/after screenshot comparison to every Claude Code session.
-It runs entirely on your machine as a local worker process and hooks into Claude Code's lifecycle events.
-The goal is to make agentic coding sessions safer and more transparent without sacrificing autonomy.
+**[Preview Ops](https://github.com/neilhtennek/ClaudeLoop)** — an AI-native infrastructure platform that turns a single prompt into a fully provisioned, deployed, and wired-up stack.
+Describe what you want in plain English, get a live URL in seconds.
+It also gives every PR a complete preview environment — frontend, backend, database, seeded data, SSL, custom subdomain — torn down automatically on merge.

-The stack is TypeScript end to end — a background worker with SQLite for storage, a Vite + React dashboard for visualization, and a hook system that integrates directly with Claude Code's plugin architecture.
+The stack is TypeScript, Rust, and Go — a prompt engine that parses natural language into deterministic service graphs, a provider-agnostic provisioner layer, and an intelligence layer that predicts failures and auto-recovers.

 ---